 Research is an excellent example of exposed databases, a growing issue that presents confidential data to everyone with the right I.P. address.
 As mostly the companies transfer internal data from their servers into the cloud, inexperienced I.T. staff frequently abandons the web-based databases accidentally without password protection.
 This disclosed Peru’s national identification numbers, personal contact details stored in a U.K. marketing database, and medical histories of opioid recovery patients in the U.S. Investigators are looking for the vulnerabilities and trying to get the data to safe businesses.

 Protecting emails and other online accounts with passwords isn’t the only way to keep cloud services secure.
 A new feature from MongoDB software maker lets database managers store encrypted cloud data.
-But this feature needs to be switched on and proper configurations these solutions to work.
+You need to switch on this feature and configure the solutions properly for them to work..

 The fingerprint data includes ridge bifurcation and ridge end data, identifying characteristics used to break fingerprints separately.
 Logs in the accessible cache also let researchers see which records a particular fingerprint scan is associated with.
 Many significant breaches to fingerprint data include misuse by the U.S. Personnel Management Office in 2015, where hackers stole background check data on government employees, including over 1 million fingerprints.